scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 ## Third-Party module - Coming Soon!
 The Third-Party module enforces requirements on any third-party scan, reports or settings that may be required internally or externally.
-For example, the NPM Audit result, Synk or Sonarqube scan, not only should pass but also be exposed as compliance evidence.
+For example, the NPM Audit result, Synk or Sonarqube scans, not only should pass but also be exposed as compliance evidence.

 ## Default policy
 When no policy configuration is found, the signed artifact policy is used.